 During a graduation speech in 2005, Steve Jobs shared how he had just learned he was diagnosed with pancreatic cancer.
 He changed his speech so he could talk from his heart about what this devastating news meant to him.
 He said: “Knowing your time in life is limited, think carefully about how to spend it.
 Don’t waste it living someone else’s life.
 Don’t let the noise of others’ opinions drown out your own inner voice.”
 He finished with “do what makes your heart sing!”

 “What makes your heart sing?
 Steve Jobs

 The second story is about J K Rowling who saw herself as a failure.
 Her marriage had failed; she was jobless with a young child.
 Her writing kept her going.
 She wrote wherever and whenever she could.
-She submitted “Harry Potter” to 12 publishers all who rejected her.
-Finally one publisher took a chance but advised her to get a day job and only printed 1000 just in case the book didn’t sell well..
+She submitted “Harry Potter” to 12 publishers all of who rejected her.
+Finally, one publisher took a chance but advised her to get a day job and only printed 1000 just in case the book didn’t sell well..
 Rowling described her failure as liberating by not giving up because her story mattered.

 “Don’t let failure be an ending.
 Make it a beginning.”

 My third story is about Mark Burnett who at 22 came to America with no experience and very little money.
 He first started as a nanny working for very wealthy people and realized he could do that.
-He bought $2 T-shirts and used good stories to sell them for $18 and other .
+He bought $2 T-shirts and used good stories to sell them for $18 and others.
 Within 8 years with his passion for extreme sports, he bought a British competition that became the TV show Survivor that he calls an irresistible story, a drama unfolding before your eyes.
 These three stories are just short examples of how stories can captivate and inspire.

 “See the future better than today and make it happen.”
 Mark Burnett